 Students are expected to login frequently (weekly) and are evaluated on their engagement and dispositions.
 Students are expected to demonstrate attitudes, behaviors, and dispositions consistent with behaviors expected of professional counselors.
-Please review the rubric for assessment in Blackboard.
+Students are evaluated on attendance, participation, engagement, contributions to discussions, and interpersonal interaction with peers and the instructor.
+Please review the rubric for assessment in Canvas.